awsdocs/amazon-athena-user-guide/doc_source/troubleshooting-athena.md

 ### The S3 location provided to save your query results is invalid\.<a name="troubleshooting-athena-the-s3-location-provided-to-save-your-query-results-is-invalid."></a>

 Make sure that you have specified a valid S3 location for your query results\.
-For more information, see [Specifying a Query Result Location](querying.md#query-results-specify-location) in the [Working with Query Results, Recent Queries, and Output Files](querying.md) topic\.
+For more information, see [Specifying a query result location](querying.md#query-results-specify-location) in the [Working with query results, recent queries, and output files](querying.md) topic\.

-## Federated Queries<a name="troubleshooting-athena-federated-queries"></a>
+## Federated queries<a name="troubleshooting-athena-federated-queries"></a>

 For information on troubleshooting federated queries, see [Common\_Problems](https://github.com/awslabs/aws-athena-query-federation/wiki/Common_Problems) in the awslabs/aws\-athena\-query\-federation section of GitHub\.

-## JSON Related Errors<a name="troubleshooting-athena-json-related-errors"></a>
+## JSON related errors<a name="troubleshooting-athena-json-related-errors"></a>

 ### NULL or incorrect data errors when trying to read JSON data<a name="troubleshooting-athena-null-or-incorrect-data-errors-when-trying-to-read-json-data"></a>